 By 24, the Long Island-born Lombino was a full-fledged professional with a job at a small New York City law firm.
-And just a few years later, he was working for one of the biggest law firms in the world, focused on litigation and corporate mergers and acquisitions.
+And just a few years later, he was working for one of the biggest law firms in the world, focused on commercial real estate.

 Working his way up at a big Manhattan law firm was a dream achieved.
 For a while, at least.